 Tips to Balance Academics and Social Life

 So you are settling into life as an undergraduate.
 You are living away from home in or near a campus filled with your peers.
+Balancing academics and social life becomes harder than ever.
 You are preparing for your future in lectures given by pioneers of the field.
 You walk the halls and feel the ambition and optimism of a forward-thinking generation.
 You spend afternoons and evenings with your friends and classmates, taking in the brilliance of each individual’s unique perspective and background, and you bask in the collective experience.
 Whether you’re sharing in academics or social events, you’re surrounded by things to do from parties to projects.
 This is college—this is all the hype was about.
 But now, you need to consider how to balance academics and social life.

 With all its greatness, college comes with many firsts, like your first time having to manage your own schedule.
 You can pick your courses, so you can opt to take 7am lectures and be done with your classes by noon, or you can choose to sleep in and have your first class at 2pm.
 You can devote your weekends to relaxed study time, to volunteer engagements, or to campus activities.
 You can spend your summers and holidays back with the family, traveling with your college buddies, or pursuing internships and making post-graduation plans.